abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 | mW               | milliWatts       |
 | m                | meters           |

-# Enum Deprecations

-## redfish.dmtf.org/schemas/v1/Chassis.v1_1_2.json#definitions/IndicatorLED

-* Unknown | 1.1.2 | This value has been Deprecated in favor of returning null if the state is unknown.

-## redfish.dmtf.org/schemas/v1/ComputerSystem.v1_0_2.json#definitions/IndicatorLED

-* Unknown | 1.0.2 | This value has been Deprecated in favor of returning null if the state is unknown.

-## redfish.dmtf.org/schemas/v1/Drive.v1_0_1.json#definitions/EncryptionStatus

-* Enecrypted | 1.0.1 | This value has been Deprecated in favor of Unencrypted.

-## redfish.dmtf.org/schemas/v1/Power.v1_1_0.json#definitions/LineInputVoltageType

-* ACLowLine | 1.1 | This value has been Deprecated in favor of AC120V.
-* ACMidLine | 1.1 | This value has been Deprecated in favor of AC240V.
-* ACHighLine | 1.1 | This value has been Deprecated in favor of AC277V.

-## redfish.dmtf.org/schemas/v1/Task.v1_2_0.json#definitions/TaskState

-* Killed | 1.2 | This value has been deprecated and is being replaced by the value Cancelled which has more determinate semantics.

-## redfish.dmtf.org/schemas/v1/UpdateService.v1_3_0.json#definitions/TransferProtocolType

-* NSF | 1.3 | This value has been Deprecated in favor of NFS.

 # Bugs

-1) Deprecated statements are picked up from errata versions - should only report major/minor version
+1) Deprecated statements are picked up from errata versions - should only report major/minor version.
+Workaround is in place in the doc generator to only check v1.x.0 for deprecated properties/enumerations.

-2) Version included in heading for common objects.
-Perhaps an option (don't want this normally).
-Style is different (remove parenthesis).

 3) Enum version added is picking up errata versions due to generated JSON schemas.
 Schema issue, not a doc generator problem.
 See Processor/ProcessorType Core and Thread (show 1.0.5).
 See UpdateService/TransferProtocolType NFS (should show 1.3+)